Many veterans of the United States Armed Forces can qualify for GI benefits under one or more of the following programs:

 To qualify for the Yellow Ribbon Program a student must have been on active U.S. military duty for at least three years after September 10, 2001, or served 30 continuous days after September 20, 2001 before being discharged from active duty for a service-connected disability, or be a dependent eligible for Transfer of Entitlement under the Post 9/11 GI Bill, based on a veteran’s service under the eligibility criteria above.

 To be considered for a Wake Forest Law Yellow Ribbon Program award, you must be enrolled in our J.D.
 Program and must be eligible for the maximum VA funds, as determined by the U.S. Department of Veterans Affairs (VA).
 Awards are first come first served.
-Currently there is a waiting list.
+Currently there is a waiting list and further awards will not be made until the 2015-2016 academic year.

 If you are a Wake Forest Law student who believes you qualify for the Yellow Ribbon Program, contact Janet Cromer at email@example.com, or call (336) 758-4603.